tinyvision-ai-inc/tinyclunx33_public/Docs/zephyr.md

 - [`tinyclunx33_zephyr_example`](https://github.com/tinyvision-ai-inc/tinyclunx33_zephyr_example):
   the top-level repository that contains the example, and points at the `zephyr_private` repo, downloaded in chain by the [`west`](https://docs.zephyrproject.org/latest/develop/west/index.html) build tool.

+### Release process

+For transparency, here is how tinyVision.ai performs a new [release](https://github.com/tinyvision-ai-inc/tinyclunx33_zephyr_example/releases/) internally:

+1. Build and test every example using the `zephyr_internal` repo and `zephyr_internal` branch, and commit as needed to fix the exapmles.

+2. Once all the examples work, run [`blobify.sh`](https://github.com/tinyvision-ai-inc/zephyr_private/blob/zephyr_private/drivers/usb/udc/blobify.sh) to obfuscate the function names from [`udc_usb23blob.c`](https://github.com/tinyvision-ai-inc/zephyr_internal/blob/zephyr_internal/drivers/usb/udc/udc_usb23blob.c).

+3. Build any example another time to generate [`udc_usb23blob.c.obj`](https://github.com/tinyvision-ai-inc/zephyr_private/blob/zephyr_private/drivers/usb/udc/udc_usb23blob.c.obj).

+4. Remove the `udc_usb23blob.c` file and commit the result into the `zephyr_private` branch, with a message indicating which commit of `zephyr_internal` this came from.

+5. Re-test and re-build each example using the `zephyr_private` branch, and publish the generated files.

+## Troubleshooting

+The first sign of life from the Zephyr RTOS coming from the board will happen over the FTDI UART interface, available by plugging the DEBUG USB cable.

+Once a serial console viewer is connected to the second interface (often numbered #1, such as `/dev/ttyUSB1`), logs will be available to review what is going on.

+In order to get early boot logs, you can hit the SW2 button which will reset the board but keep the serial console attached.

+On the logging interface directly, the Zephyr shell is available with debug commands, except for the Shell example for which it goes over a separate `/dev/ttyACM0`.

+These debug commands permit to review the internal state of the driver using subcommands of `usb23`.

+Their usage is described with tab completion.